AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

 }
 ```

 ^ Since we already have each step broken out into a method in our robot, we can just add a screenshot to each one with a description.
-You can find the actual source code for this on GitHub which I'll like to at the end, if you're curious what the takeScreenshot method looks like.
 See how this follows along with what was discussed on the last slide.

+---

+# Why screenshots?

+* Human readable output
+* Shows exactly what was tested and how
+* Diagnose failures faster

 ---